What kinds of internship opportunities exist?

 How will I be graded?

-The internship grade will be based on the Post-Internship Evaluation Form completed by the workplace supervisor (50 percent), and a daily log (25 percent) and final report (25 percent) submitted to the departmental internship coordinator.
-Internship reports follow different formats depending upon the nature of the work completed, and are developed in consultation with the departmental internship coordinator.
-Students should attempt to document their activities as much as possible during the experience, to facilitate assembly of the final report.
+The internship grade will be based on the Post-Internship Evaluation Form completed by the workplace supervisor (50 percent), a daily log (25 percent), and a final report (25 percent) submitted to the program internship coordinator.
+Internship reports follow different formats depending upon the nature of the work completed and are developed in consultation with the program internship coordinator.
+Students should attempt to document their activities as much as possible during the experience to facilitate assembly of the final report.